ch4444rlie/SyntheticBank/README.md

 This project is structured around three key challenges in generating high-quality synthetic bank statements:

 1. **Leveraging LLMs for Realistic Descriptions** (Version 1)
-   We use Large Language Models (LLMs) to generate realistic transaction descriptions that mimic real-world banking patterns (e.g., "Grocery Store Purchase - Whole Foods" or "ATM Withdrawal - Main St").
-LLMs are fine-tuned to produce contextually appropriate and varied descriptions to enhance the authenticity of synthetic data.
+   Large Language Models (LLMs) can generate realistic transaction descriptions that mimic real-world banking patterns (e.g., "Grocery Store Purchase - Whole Foods" or "ATM Withdrawal - Main St") enhancing the authenticity of synthetic data.

 2. **Formatting for Realism** (Version 2)
    The output is formatted to closely resemble real bank statements, including layout, fonts, and structure.
-We aim to replicate the visual and structural elements of actual bank statements to ensure compatibility with real-world applications and testing scenarios.
+Version 2 aim to mimic structural elements of actual bank statements.

 3. **Streamlining Diverse Data Generation** (Version 3)
-   To capture a wide range of banking scenarios, we streamline the generation process to produce diverse datasets (e.g., varying account types, transaction frequencies, and customer profiles).
-This ensures the synthetic data is robust and representative of real-world use cases.
+   To capture a wide range of banking scenarios, this version incorporates a variety of bank statements and logos to increase the realism of the synthetic bank statements.

 ## Current Pipeline